Breaking Down BIM: How It Can Affect Your Business

 What Is BIM?

 Building Information Modeling, also known as BIM, is a method of viewing construction projects before they are built.
-This process utilizes 3D renderings to manage and create development data for the building project.
+This process uses 3D renderings to manage and create development data for the building project.
 This helps the construction industry plan their projects before investing time and money into them.
 There are numerous software programs used in the BIM environment, such as Autodesk® Revit® and ArchiCAD®.

 At its core, BIM is an intelligent 3D model-based process that gives architects, engineers and construction professionals (AEC) the insight and tools to more effectively plan, design, construct and manage building & infrastructure.
-One of the main functions that Revit and similar models provide is the ability to detect clashes/collisions/conflicts within a 3D model, before the building is actually constructed.
+One of the main functions that Revit and similar models provide is the ability to detect clashes/collisions/conflicts within a 3D model before the building is actually constructed.
 Thus minimizing the waste of time and materials during the actual construction of a building.
 It is most useful for massive, large-scale projects.
 For example, architects used BIM when building the Shanghai Tower, an enormous building that reaches over 2,000 feet in height.
 Without BIM, the Shanghai Tower would have been exponentially more difficult to complete.

 As a contractor, you have probably come across BIM technology during your career.
 Through BIM, you can gain insight into the structure of your projects.
 You can also determine how much your projects might cost and what materials you should use.
 Whatever the case may be, it is clear that BIM can potentially have positive impacts on the construction industry at large.